-1.2 The Chief Executive officer (CEO) shall be responsible, under the direction of the Board or Finance sub-committee for
+1.2 The Clerk shall be responsible, under the direction of the Board or Finance sub-committee for

 the proper administration of the Board’s financial affairs

-1.3 Reference in these Regulations to the “responsible officer” are to any employee specifically nominated by the CEO or Board to carry out a prescribed function of the Board
+1.3 Reference in these Regulations to the “responsible officer” are to any employee specifically nominated by the Clerk or Board to carry out a prescribed function of the Board

 1.4 The responsible officer shall be responsible for the keeping of all accounting and financial records

 of the Board and for the production of such records to the Board and the Board’s Auditors.

-1.5 Each responsible officer shall consult with the CEO with respect to any matter within their area
+1.5 Each responsible officer shall consult with the Clerk with respect to any matter within their area

 of responsibility that may affect materially the finances of the Board.

 2. AUDIT